masoudbehzadinasab/PD_Shell/README.md

-# Peridynamics Shell Formulation for Failure Analysis of Thin-Walled Structures
+# Peridynamics Shell Formulation

-C++ code based on the general-purpose, inelastic, rotation-free Kirchhoff-Love shell formulation for peridynamics.
+C++ code based on the general-purpose, inelastic, rotation-free Kirchhoff-Love shell formulation for peridynamics for failure analysis of thin-walled structures.

 Created by M. Behzadinasab (masoud_behzadinasab@brown.edu) in November 2021